your wireless health questions

 How are the data from medical devices stored and secured on the 2net Platform?

 The cloud-based 2net Platform stores and transfers data once it has been acquired from the medical device so it can be provided to designated partner health care service companies, providers, payers, pharmaceutical companies, application and device partners, all on a system designed for security and interoperability.
-The medical device data are stored in our secure Payment Card Industry or PCI-compliant data center designed to meet or exceed HIPAA privacy requirements.
+The medical device data are stored in our secure Payment Card Industry or PCI-compliant data center designed to meet or exceed HIPAA security requirements.
 The data is encrypted in motion and at rest, transmitted to the manufacturers’ interface of choice for the end-user, and we have redundancy throughout the system.

 How will Qualcomm Life and the 2net Platform enable devices and services to work together more effectively?

 Because the 2net Platform is integrated both with the devices and with the service companies, neither has to worry about integrating with each other.
-As medical devices get on the platform, they are made available to and easily used by service companies on the other end.
+As medical devices get on the Platform, they are made available to and easily used by service companies on the other end.

 Because companies need to focus on return on investment with their wireless solutions, they can’t afford to integrate every single time a new service offering or company goes online.
 The 2net Platform offers companies scalable interoperability that can ultimately help them to reduce costs, and when these benefits are passed down to the end-user, it lowers costs all around.